- What will students learn? C-Layer of the circle graph

 What will students learn?
 The C-Layer on the circle graph will tell you what goals the students will achieve in the course.
 Note that when you are on one layer, you can view the other layer as an overlay (this option in towards the bottom of the mappings list in the mappings panel).

-For example, if you are viewing the Competency Layer in a level-4 object (the C-layer), you can choose to view the Units (the Bundle layer) as an overlay on the level-4 object.
+For example, if you are viewing the Competency Layer in a course (the C-layer), you can choose to view the Units (the Bundle layer) as an overlay on the course.

 a.
 Complete the C-Layer of the course graph.
 What are the 5-8 main things students should be able to demonstrate after taking the course?